DanielMartensson/MataveID/examples/fisherfacesExample.md

 ```

 ### Step 7
-Now we are going to create the model by using Support Vector Machine.
-I have written the Support Vector Machine algorithm from scratch by using a Quadratic
+Now we are going to create the neural netowork model by using Support Vector Machine.
+I have written the Support Vector Machine algorithm from scratch by using a Hildreth Quadratic Programming algorithm.
-Programming solver and I'm using Hildreth's QP algorthm.
 Hildreth's QP-solver was invented in 1957.
-Notice that it exist also an equivalent C code for the Support Vector Machine and QP-solver in CControl.
+Notice that it exist also an equivalent ANSI C code for the Support Vector Machine and QP-solver in CControl repository.

 This option `5.
-Train SVM model` wants two parameters.
+Train neural network model` wants three parameters.
 The `C` hyperparameter tells the SVM optimization how much you want to avoid misclassifying each training example.
-For large values of C, the optimization will choose a smaller-margin hyperplane if that hyperplane does a better job of getting all the training points classified correctly.
+For large values of `C`, the optimization will choose a smaller-margin hyperplane if that hyperplane does a better job of getting all the training points classified correctly.
-Conversely, a very small value of C will cause the optimizer to look for a larger-margin separating hyperplane, even if that hyperplane misclassifies more points.
+Conversely, a very small value of `C` will cause the optimizer to look for a larger-margin separating hyperplane, even if that hyperplane misclassifies more points.
-For very tiny values of C, you should get misclassified examples, often even if your training data is linearly separable.
+For very tiny values of `C`, you should get misclassified examples, often even if your training data is linearly separable.

 The `lambda` is a regularization parameter.
 The drawbacks with Hildreth's QP-solver is that it's slow(iterative algorithm) and not so accurate compared to other modern QP-solvers.
 The adventage about Hildreth's QP solver is that it can suits embedded systems and easy to use.
 To make Hildreth's QP-solver solve the probelm very quick, just add a small number called `lambda` and it will do the same job as advanced QP-solvers.
 Don't have to large regularization parameter `lambda`, it will cause lower accuracy.

+The `function type` specifies the activation function You can choose between these functions:
+1. Sigmoid: y = 1/(1 + e^(-a*x - b))
+2. Tanh: y = (e^(a*x + b) - e^(-a*x - b)))/(e^(a*x + b) + e^(-a*x - b)))
+3. ReLU: y = max(0, x)
+4. Leaky ReLU: y = max(0.1x, x)

 ```matlab
 Enter choice number: 5